GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

   <img width="712" height="586" src="docs/etl_design.png">
 </p>

 As can be seen in the previous image, the pipeline takes the source data from 3 different places, processes the data and saves it locally in parquet format.
 Once all the data has been processed, they are uploaded to [Amazon S3](https://aws.amazon.com/s3/).
-Each table is processed following the following steps:
+Each table is processed using the following pattern:
 1. Raw data is read.
 2. The data is transformed.
 3. The correctness of the processed data is checked.